Important warning for older adults with dementia:

 - tell your doctor and pharmacist if you are allergic to brexpiprazole, any other medications, or any of the ingredients in brexpiprazole tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor or if you or anyone in your family has or has ever had diabetes.
-Tell you doctor if you have or have ever had a stroke, a ministroke (TIA), chest pain, heart disease, a heart attack, an irregular heartbeat, heart failure, any condition that makes it difficult for you to swallow, high or low blood pressure, seizures, a high level of fats (cholesterol and triglycerides) in your blood, a low number of white blood cells, or kidney or liver disease.
+Tell you doctor if you have or have ever had a stroke, a ministroke (TIA), chest pain, heart disease, a heart attack, an irregular heartbeat, heart failure, trouble keeping your balance, any condition that makes it difficult for you to swallow, high or low blood pressure, seizures, a high level of fats (cholesterol and triglycerides) in your blood, a low number of white blood cells, or kidney or liver disease.
 Also tell your doctor if you have severe vomiting or diarrhea or signs of dehydration now, or if you develop these symptoms at any time during your treatment.

 - tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
 If you become pregnant while taking brexpiprazole, call your doctor.
 Brexpiprazole may cause problems in newborns following delivery if it is taken during the last months of pregnancy.